sanskrit/raw_etexts_english/blogs/manasataramgini/2005-12-24_man-the-troglodyte-and-environment.md

 +++
-title = "Man, the Troglodyte andxa0environment"
+title = "Man, the Troglodyte and environment"

 +++
 Jared Diamond, a socialist American scientist wrote a book termed the